-We offer two coating systems for waterproofing and refinishing factory coated metal profiled cladding, which are used in conjunction with our EdgeProtect™ system.
-Raincoat™ is an acrylic-based system that offers excellent weathering properties and 10-year protection.
-Torclad™ Colour Dynamic uses moisture-cured urethane technology to deliver exceptional 15-year performance.
+There are two coating systems for waterproofing and refinishing factory coated metal profiled cladding, which are used in conjunction with the Unicover EdgeProtect™ system.
+Unicover S is a high build protective finish that offers excellent weathering properties and 10-year protection.
+Unicover Ultra S uses moisture-cured urethane technology to deliver exceptional 15-year performance.

 Both topcoat systems can be tinted to most RAL, BS, or NCS colours and are compatible with common substrates such as PVC Plastisol and coatings which combine substrates and finishes such as silicone polyester or PVF2.

 For translucent GRP cladding, normally used for natural roof lighting, our clear Transglaze Z Clear system can also be incorporated.